 How To Tell If Your Gin Has Gone Off

 As mentioned, the chances of gin going bad are pretty slim.
-It is most likely to go bad if kept in a place too warm, the seal has broken, or it has oxidized.
+It is most likely to go bad if kept in a place too warm, if the seal has broken, or if it has oxidized.
 To tell if it’s bad, simply give it a sniff.

 If it smells strange, your best bet is to pour it away.
 Also, if you see any particles floating around the liquid, this means it most likely has gone off.

 How Long Does Gin Last?

 The shelf life of an unopened bottle of gin can last several years—and possibly longer!
 As long as the seal or bottle hasn’t broken, exposing it to air, your gin will taste just fine when you do open it.

 Bear in mind that gin is not like some wine in that the taste does not improve with age.